yboaronn/kuryr-kubernetes/doc/source/devref/l7_routing.rst

     :align: center
     :width: 100%

-Each ingress being translated to a L7 policy in
-L7 router, and the rules on the Ingress become L7 (URL) mapping rules in that L7 policy.
+Each ingress being translated to a L7 policy in L7 router, and the rules on the Ingress become L7 (URL) mapping rules in that L7 policy.
 The L7 policy is configured to forward the filtered traffic to LbaaS Pool.
 The LbaaS pool represents an Endpoint resource, and it's the Endpoint controller responsibility to attach all the Endpoint's members to this pool.
-Since the Endpoint resource is not aware to changes in ingress objects pointing to it, the ingress controller should trigger this notification, the notification will e implemented using annotation.
+Since the Endpoint resource is not aware to changes in ingress objects pointing to it, the ingress controller should trigger this notification, the notification will be implemented using annotation.

 Endpoint controller
 ~~~~~~~~~~~~~~~~~~~~~
-The Endpoint controller should be extended to support the flows involving
+The Endpoint controller should be extended to support the flows involving ingress resources.
-route/ingress resources.
 The Endpoint controller should add/delete all its members to/from the LbaaS pool mentioned above, in case
-a route/ingress is pointing this Endpoint as it's destination.
+an ingress is pointing this Endpoint as it's destination.

 The L7 router driver
 ~~~~~~~~~~~~~~~~~~~~~